1j01/window-switcher/README.md

 - 🎨 The blur-behind effect doesn't always work.
 (Usually it works when triggering the app switcher a second time.)
 - ⿻ Apps are not distinguished by their shortcut, so for instance, PWAs installed with Chrome will be lumped in with "Google Chrome".
 - 🙈 UWP apps are not shown in the app switcher.
+  - This is likely easier to solve than the issue with the window switcher, but Microsoft doesn't make it easy!
+They frankly dropped the ball when it comes to compatibility when introducing UWP apps.
 - Can sometimes get an error `Error: Gui has no window.` at `Pic := AppSwitcher.FocusedCtrl`
   - ❓ I don't know what caused this or if it's still a problem.
 If you run into this or any other issues, please let me know.